Time to return two recent Denise Mina novels to the library, but let’s take a few minutes to discuss them first.

 Review — With Spoilers:

 Anna McDonald’s life is in crisis.
 One morning her best friend Estelle shows up at the door and announces that she (Estelle) has been sleeping with Anna’s husband, he’s leaving Anna, and even worse, they are taking Anna’s two daughters away on a long trip.
-Dumbfounded and suicidal, Anna turns to a true crime podcast for distraction, only to realize she knows the victim Leon.
-Although someone else has been convicted of the crime, the podcaster accuses Leon of carrying out a murder/suicide.
-However, Anna is sure they’ve got it wrong.
+Dumbfounded and suicidal, Anna turns to a true crime podcast for distraction only to realize she knows the victim, Leon.
+Although someone else has been convicted of the crime in the courts, the podcaster says that person is innocent and accuses Leon of carrying out a murder/suicide.
+However, Anna is sure the podcaster is wrong.
 With Estelle’s husband as a sidekick, they begin to investigate Leon’s death.

 The book is written in the first person, from Anna’s point of view.
 Right off the bat, Anna seems like an unreliable narrator.
 There are hints of violence in the scene where her husband and Estelle confront her and take off with her girls.
 There are also strong hints of secrets to be revealed.
-Even though I’m not fond of unreliable narrators, given the horrible events of the morning would knock anyone for a loop and I was willing to keep reading.
+Even though I’m not fond of unreliable narrators, given that the horrible events of the first morning would knock anyone for a loop, I was willing to keep reading.

 Mina is brilliant at delivering an astonishing bit of information right when the story is seeming to slow down.
 For example, readers learn that Anna’s husband has done the same thing before.
 One morning he asked his lover at the time to show up at his previous wife’s door in a similar scenario.
 The only difference was the first wife did not have children.
 The big surprise: the lover in that case was Anna!
 This wrinkle/twist gives explains Anna’s complex, dark emotions — of being a gravely-wronged victim, but also the guilt of previously having been the perpetrator.
 What a position to be in!